GICDM: Mitigating Hubness for Reliable Distance-Based Generative Model Evaluation: Introduction

 Yet, structured data, such as images, are high-dimensional, which makes direct density estimation infeasible.
 A common approach for evaluating generative models is to use \emph{simple} distributional approximations.
 For example, Fréchet Inception Distance (FID) variants \cite{heusel2017gans,stein2024exposing} assume normality of the distribution.
 This enables evaluation via a single score, typically the distance between the real and synthetic approximated distributions.
 However, beyond the untested assumptions, this aggregate score makes it difficult to diagnose whether a generative model lacks realism or diversity~\cite{sajjadi2018assessing}.

-Pairs of fidelity and coverage metrics aim to measure these two aspects separately.
-Their computation most often relies on distances \cite{sajjadi2018assessing,naeem2020reliable,salvy2026enhanced}.
-A synthetic sample is then considered realistic (high fidelity) if it is sufficiently close to real data points, while a real data point is considered covered if there are synthetic samples sufficiently close to it.
+Pairs of fidelity and coverage metrics aim to measure these two aspects separately, typically using distances \cite{sajjadi2018assessing,naeem2020reliable,salvy2026enhanced}.
+A synthetic sample is then considered realistic (high fidelity) if it is sufficiently close to real data, while a real point is considered covered if there are synthetic samples sufficiently close to it.
 The closeness threshold is usually defined locally as the distance from each real point to its $k$-th nearest real neighbor.

 A recent position paper argued that all existing fidelity and diversity metrics are flawed \cite{raisa2025position}.
-The paper introduced a synthetic benchmark of tests for evaluating generative model metrics and showed that all current metrics fail to meet at least 40\% of the success criteria.
+This paper introduced a synthetic benchmark of tests for evaluating generative model metrics and showed that all current metrics fail to meet at least 40\% of the success criteria.
 While subsequent work has led to improvements \cite{salvy2026enhanced}, many failures persist.
-We argue that the underlying cause of many reported failures are related to high-dimensionality, specifically the \emph{hubness} phenomenon.
-As shown in \Cref{fig:hypersphere_test}, all metrics fail a simple hypersphere test in high dimension.
+We argue that the underlying cause of many reported failures is related to high-dimensionality, specifically the \emph{hubness} phenomenon.
+As shown in \Cref{fig:hypersphere_test}, all metrics incorrectly yield non-zero scores for two disjoint uniform distributions on mixtures of hyperspheres in high dimensions.
+This happens because hubness distorts distances, making generated points spuriously appear closer to real points than real points are to each other.

-In distance-based evaluation, it is assumed that distances in the feature space are meaningful: close points should be semantically similar, and distant points should be semantically different.
-In practice, evaluation is performed in a pre-trained embedding space, because feature extractors provide richer semantic representations than the raw observation space.
+Distance-based evaluation assumes that feature space distances are meaningful: close points should be structurally and semantically similar, and distant points should be structurally or semantically different.
+In practice, evaluation is performed in pre-trained embedding spaces, as feature extractors provide richer semantic representations than the raw observation space.
 However, modern embedding spaces are usually high-dimensional (e.g., 2048 for InceptionV3 \cite{DBLP:conf/cvpr/SzegedyVISW16}, 4096 for DINOv3 \cite{DBLP:journals/corr/abs-2508-10104}, 1024 for CLAP \cite{DBLP:conf/icassp/ElizaldeDIW23}), making them vulnerable to the curse of dimensionality \cite{Bellman1961}.